OracleDataManagementSpain/oracle-liquibase/README.md

 * Add a CRUD repository interfaces for finding and delete by primary key  in Product Entity (see code in repository)

+* Add a controller for read, create and delete product (see code in repository)

 * Edit the application properties file, and set url (pointing to the wallet), user, password and oracle hibernate dialect (see code in repository)
+  * Check the URL: The name is based in dbname + service level, and the address of the wallet is relative to execution directoy